Chdata/AHK-KillingArt/README.md

 # Killing Art
 ![Seisa](seisa.png)

-Draw_Spiral_Show is basically my "Hello World" program from high school.
+Draw_Spiral_Show is basically my first program from high school.
+(Aside from some simple loops that printed to a text file).

 To activate a program, press `Alt+D`.